chris-equis/react-dev-seed/readme.md

-ES6 & React dev seed
+ES6, React, Scss dev seed
 =
 A quick seed to enable a rapid setup for your application.